jpmolden/TestProject/README.md

 ## Relative Imports

-Importing from subpackage1 while in subpackage2 or the main TestProject Package
+Importing from other packages in the main project

 ![Image](TestProject.uml.png)